cbm-fles/flesnet/doc/flesnet_minimal_example.md

 ./flesnet -t zeromq -i 0 -I shm:/fles_in_shared_memory/0 -o 0 -O shm:fles_out_shared_memory/0 --timeslice-size 20 --processor-instances 1 -e "./tsclient -i shm:%s -o file:timeslice_archive.tsa -n 15"
 ```

 - `-t`: We are using the ZeroMQ transport layer to exchange information between entry and build nodes.
-This makes more sense, when we use seperate FLESnet instance for entry and build nodes.
-Here this one binary start will do the work of both.
+This makes more sense when we use seperate FLESnet instances for entry and build nodes.
+Here, this singke process will do the work of both.
 - `-i`: The input index of this `flesnet` instance.
 Example: When `-i` is set to 2, this entry node will read from the 3rd (indexing starts at 0) input source, defined with the `-I` flag.
-Again, this makes more sense, when having seperate entry and build nodes.
+Again, this makes more sense when having seperate entry and build nodes.
 - `I`: List of input sources.
 See use of `-i` flag.
 - `-o`: Output index.
 Simililar to the `-i` flag, but refers to the output sink of this FLESnet instance.
 Example: When `-o` is set to 1, this build node will write the built timeslices into the 2nd (indexing starts at 0) output sink, defined with the `-O` flag.
 Again, this makes more sense, when having seperate entry and build nodes.
 - `-O`: List of output sinks.
 See use of `-o` flag.
-- `--timeslice-size`: Defines how many microslices will make up one timeslice (Does not include overlap.
-Overlap concept will be explained within a dedicated section).
+- `--timeslice-size`: Defines how many microslices will make up one timeslice (This does not include overlap.
+The overlap concept will be explained within a dedicated section).
 - `--processor-instances`: The amount of `-e` executions.
 - `-e`: Defines the start of the `tsclient` binary.
 The `tsclient` arguments are:
 	- `-i` The source from which the `tsclient` will collect the built timeslices.
-Here a template parameter is used `%s`.
+Here, a template parameter (`%s`) is used.
 This will be replaced with the respective name of the shared memory, defined in the `-O` list of this `flesnet`  instance; in this case `%s` will be replaced with `flesnet_out_shared_memory`.
 	-  `-o`: Output path of the generated timeslice archive file.
 	-  `-n`: After this amount of build timeslices, the `tsclient` will stop processing timeslices.

 Open a terminal and run the shown command.
-When running this command, the output will look like:
+When running this command, the output will look similar to the following:
 ```
 ./flesnet -t zeromq -i 0 -I shm:/fles_in_shared_memory/0 -o 0 -O shm:fles_out_shared_memory/0 --timeslice-size 20 --processor-instances 1 -e "./tsclient -i shm:%s -o file:timeslice_archive.tsa -n 15"
 [16:04:34] INFO: this is input 0 (of 1)